djmaze/dind/README.md

-# Docker-in-Docker
+# Docker-in-Docker (armhf version)

 This recipe lets you run Docker within Docker.

+_This is a port to the armhf architecture (for ARMv7+ devices)._

 ![Inception's Spinning Top](spintop.jpg)